 - Combine flour, baking powder and sugar in a bowl.
 Slice in margarine and mix until well incorporated (it should look like breadcrumbs)

-- In a different bowl; combine milk and egg . gently add egg mix into flour mix until you have a stretchy but not sticky dough
+- gently add water into flour mix until you have a slightly stretchy but not sticky dough (do not add too much water at once)

 - Roll out the dough on a flat surface, cut into desired shapes